Danish Major: Bachelor of Arts Degree

 - SCAND 381: History of Scandinavia Since 1720 (5)

-E) 10 credits.
-Senior Essay.
-SCAND 499 (5 credits) and SCAND 498 (5 credits) are taken in the senior year to complete a senior essay on a topic concerning Danish cinema, folklore, history, politics, or Danish literature, under supervision of an appropriate faculty member.
-The senior essay is a two-quarter, 10-credit sequence (SCAND 499, faculty-supervised independent research; followed by SCAND 498, faculty-supervised senior essay).
+E) 5 credits.
+Senior Capstone Project.
+SCAND 498 are taken in the senior year to complete a senior capstone project on a topic concerning Danish cinema, folklore, history, politics, or Danish literature, under supervision of an appropriate faculty member.
 Alternately, the student may complete the senior essay in one quarter (SCAND 498) and take one additional SCAND course in either literature or area studies at the 300-level or above.

 Credits earned during Study Abroad in Denmark are applied to the major in consultation with UW Study Abroad and the Undergraduate Advisor.
 Course substitutions are made on approval of the Undergraduate Advisor.